A p-multigrid method enhanced with an ILUT smoother and its comparison to h-multigrid methods within Isogeometric Analysis: Spectral Analysis

 \subsection{Iteration Matrix}

 For any multigrid method, the asymptotic convergence rate is determined by the spectral radius of the iteration matrix.
-To obtain this matrix explicitly, consider, again, $- \Delta u = 0$ with homogeneous Dirichtlet boundary conditions.
-By applying a single iteration of the $p$-multigrid method using the unit vector $\mathbf{e}_{h,p}^{i}$ as initial guess, one obtains the $i^{\rm th}$ column of the iteration matrix \cite{oosterlee}.

-Figure \ref{fig:5} shows the spectra for the first benchmark for $h=2^{-5}$ (refinement level $5$) and different values of $p$ obtained with both Gauss-Seidel and ILUT as a smoother.
+To obtain this matrix explicitly, consider, again, $- \Delta u = 0$ with homogeneous Dirichlet boundary conditions.
+By applying a single iteration of the $p$-multigrid or $h$-multigrid method using the unit vector $\mathbf{e}_{h,p}^{i}$ as initial guess, one obtains the $i^{\rm th}$ column of the iteration matrix \cite{oosterlee}.
+Figure \ref{fig:5} shows the spectra for the first benchmark for $h=2^{-5}$ and different values of $p$ obtained with both multigrid methods using Gauss-Seidel and ILUT as a smoother.
 For reference, the unit circle has been added in all plots.
 The spectral radius of the iteration matrix, defined as the maximum eigenvalue in absolute value, is then given by the eigenvalue that is the furthest away from the origin.
 Clearly, the spectral radius significantly increases for higher values of $p$ when adopting Gauss-Seidel as a smoother.
-The use of ILUT as a smoother results in spectra clustered around the origin, implying fast convergence of the resulting $p$-multigrid method.
+The use of ILUT as a smoother results in spectra clustered around the origin, implying fast convergence of the resulting $p$-multigrid or $h$-multigrid method.

 The spectra of the iteration matrices for the second benchmark are presented in Figure \ref{fig:6}.
-Although the eigenvalues are more clustered compared to the first benchmark, the same behaviour can be observed.
+Although the eigenvalues are more clustered with Gauss-Seidel compared to the first benchmark, the same behaviour can be observed.

-The spectral radia for both benchmarks, where $\nu_1 = \nu_2=1$, are presented in Table \ref{tab:2} and Table \ref{tab:3}, respectively.
-For Gauss-Seidel, the spectral radius of the iteration matrix is independent of the mesh width $h$, but depends strongly on the approximation order $p$.
-For one configuration, the $p$-multigrid method diverges, indicated by a spectral radius larger then $1$.
+The spectral radii for both benchmarks, where $\nu_1 = \nu_2=1$, are presented in Table \ref{tab:2a} until Table \ref{tab:3b}.
+For Gauss-Seidel, the spectral radius of the iteration matrix is independent of the mesh width $h$ and coarsening strategy, but depends strongly on the approximation order $p$.
 The use of ILUT leads to a spectral radius which is significantly lower for all values of $h$ and $p$.
-Although ILUT exhibits a small $h$-dependence, the spectral radius remains low for all values of $h$.
-As a consequence, the $p$-multigrid method is expected to show both $h$- and $p$-independence when ILUT is adopted as a smoother (with $\nu_1 = \nu_2 = 1$).
+Although ILUT exhibits a small $h$-dependence, the spectral radius remains low for all values of $h$ and both coarsening strategies.
+As a consequence, the $p$-multigrid and $h$-multigrid method are expected to show both $h$- and $p$-independence convergence behaviour when ILUT is adopted as a smoother.